Navigating Government Benefits · · 32 min read

 VA Disability Ratings for Hypertension: What Veterans Should Expect

-Navigating the VA disability for hypertension ratings can be overwhelming, but understanding them is essential for securing the support you deserve.
+Navigating the ratings can be overwhelming, but understanding them is essential for securing the support you deserve.
 The VA allocates disability ratings based on the severity of the condition, ranging from 0% to 60%.
 If you find yourself needing continuous medication to manage your blood pressure, a 10% rating is typically granted.
 Higher ratings depend on specific blood pressure readings and the symptoms you may experience.

 For instance: